Willie Rennie

 After college, Rennie was a Liberal Democrat election campaigner and official before working as a public relations consultant in the private sector.
-He became the MP for Dunfermline and West Fife after a by-election win in February 2006.
+He became the MP for Dunfermline and West Fife following a by-election win in February 2006.
 He later lost this seat to the Labour Party at the 2010 general election.
 He briefly served as a Special Government Adviser for the Liberal Democrat Scottish Secretaries of State Danny Alexander and Michael Moore at the Scotland Office.

 He was then elected to the Scottish Parliament in the May 2011 election.
 He was elected as an additional member for the Mid Scotland and Fife region.
 He was soon after elected unopposed as leader of the Scottish Liberal Democrats, replacing Tavish Scott.
 At the 2016 Scottish Parliament election, Rennie was elected MSP for the constituency seat of North East Fife.
 Rennie was re-elected in the 2021 Scottish Parliament election, but resigned as Lib Dem leader two months later and was replaced by Alex Cole-Hamilton.

 Early life and education

 Rennie was born on 27 September 1967, in Fife, to Peta and Alexander Rennie.
-He grew up in Strathmiglo, where his family ran the village shop and still live today.
-His mother was secretary of the local community association and his grandfather was the local Minister.
+He grew up in Strathmiglo where his family ran the village shop.
 Rennie went to Bell Baxter High School in Cupar, Fife, before going to Paisley College of Technology, where he graduated with a BSc in biology.
 After that, he received a Diploma in Industrial Administration at City of Glasgow College.

-Rennie lives in Kelty with his wife Janet and their two sons, Alexander and Stephen.
-He is a keen runner and is a member of Dunfermline's PH Racing Club.
-He was also runner-up in the 2006 Scottish Coal-Carrying Championships held in Kelty.
+Rennie lives in Kelty with his wife Janet.
 Rennie was one of the 50 MPs who ran a mile to raise money for Sport Relief finishing close behind the winner, David Davies.

 Political career

 Early political career: 1990–2001

-While a student at the Paisley College of Technology he was deputy president of the student union.
+While a student at Paisley College of Technology he was deputy president of the student union.
 Rennie ran the Scottish Young Liberal Democrats (later reformed as Liberal Youth Scotland) and after graduation went on to work for the English Liberal Democrats in Cornwall.
 He then went on to work for the Liberal Democrats' campaigns department, and was the successful agent in the 1993 Christchurch by-election in Dorset.

-After managing the party's campaigns in the South West England region, securing the return of a sizeable number of new MPs in the 1997 General Election, he moved back to Scotland where he was Chief Executive of the Scottish Liberal Democrats from 1997 to 1999, and then the party's Chief of Staff in the new Scottish Parliament from 1999–2001.
+After managing the party's campaigns in the South West England region in the 1997 General Election, he moved back to Scotland where he was Chief Executive of the Scottish Liberal Democrats from 1997 to 1999, and then the party's Chief of Staff in the new Scottish Parliament from 1999–2001.